schouery/mv2020/registration.md

 As stated previously in this page, we required pre-registration from all students.
 In the previous years, we used the first come firt served (FIFO) method.
 We did not considered that method good enough.

-We decided to split thw school into two classes and we are processing the list into rounds.
+We decided to split the school into two classes and we are processing the list into rounds.

 1. First round: about 70 students for the World Final Class
 2. Second round: about 70 students for the Brazilian Final Class